German price platform sues Google over search results

-FRANKFURT, Germany — A German price-comparison platform says it has filed suit against Alphabet Inc.’s Google search business, saying that Google has abused its dominant position by favoring its own price-comparison service in search results.
+FRANKFURT, Germany — A German price-comparison platform says it has filed a suit against Alphabet Inc.’s Google search business on allegations it has abused its dominant position by favoring its own price-comparison service in search results.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.